ppy/osu-wiki/wiki/Staff_Log/en.md

 # Staff log

-Promotions and retirements of public staff have been recorded to make them easily tracable for the community.
+Promotions and retirements of public staff have been recorded to make them easily traceable for the community.

 - [2007](2007)
 - [2008](2008)